A Gift from Label Smoothing: Robust Training with Adaptive Label Smoothing via Auxiliary Classifier under Label Noise: Implementation Setup for Experimental Results

+We use the architecture and hyperparameter settings for all baseline experiments following the setup of \citet{liu2020early} and \citet{kim2021fine}, except for the SSL approaches.
+For SSL approaches, we follow the original works \cite{li2020dividemix, liu2020early}.
+As we mentioned, we apply $\beta, \tau$ and $\lambda$ as 0.7, 1/3, and 2.0.
+We further conduct sensitivity analysis of hyperparameters in our method in Appendix~\ref{sec:sensitivity}, showing that our method is reasonably robust to hyperparameter settings.

-\paragraph{Noise Robust Loss Functions.} We conduct experiments with CE, GCE, SCE, ELR as mentioned in main text.
-We follow all experiments settings presented in the \cite{liu2020early}.
-We use ResNet34 models and trained them using a standard Pytorch SGD optimizer with a momentum of 0.9.
+\paragraph{Noise-Robust Loss Functions.} We conduct experiments with CE, GCE, SCE, and ELR as mentioned in Section~\ref{sec:4.1}.
+We follow all experiment settings presented in the \citet{liu2020early}.
+We use ResNet34 models and trained them using a standard Pytorch SGD optimizer with momentum of 0.9.
 We set a batch size of 128 for all experiments.
-We utilize weight decay of $5 \times 10^{-4}$ and set the initial learning rate as 0.02, and reduce it by a factor of 100 after 40 and 80 epochs for CIFAR datasets (total 120 epochs).
-For noise-robust loss functions, we train the network with 0.1 as initial $\alpha$ value and 0.7 as final $\alpha$ value and linearly increasing for the first half of training epochs.
+We utilize weight decay of 0.001 and set the initial learning rate as 0.02, and reduce it by a factor of 100 after 40 and 80 epochs for CIFAR-10 (total 120 epochs) and after 80 and 120 epochs for CIFAR-100 (total 150 epochs).

-\paragraph{Sample-Selection Methods.} In this experiment, we use ResNet34 models (or as backbone with \texttt{ALASCA}) and trained them using a standard Pytorch SGD optimizer with initial learning rate of 0.02 and a momenutm of 0.9.
-We set a bacth size of 128 for all experiments and utilize weight decay of $5 \times 10^{-4}$.
-Unlike the noise robust loss functions, we trained all baseline with our settings and reported the results.
-Additionally, while we use \texttt{ALASCA}, we use 0.1 as initial $\alpha$ value and 0.7 as final $\alpha$ value and linearly increasing for the first half of training epochs.
-For Decoupling and Co-teaching, we utilize the warm-up epochs as 30, and we utilize the coreset size of CRUST as 0.5.
+\paragraph{Sample-Selection Methods.} In the experiments, we follow all experiment settings presented in the \citet{kim2021fine}.
+We use ResNet34 (or as the backbone with ALASCA) models and trained them using a standard Pytorch SGD optimizer with an initial learning rate of 0.02 and a momentum of 0.9.
+We set a batch size of 128 for all experiments and utilize a weight decay of 0.001.
+Unlike the noise-robust loss functions, we trained all baseline with our settings and reported the results.
+For Co-teaching and FINE, we set the warm-up epochs as 30 and 40, respectively.
+For CRUST, we set the coreset size as 0.5 and do not apply Mixup \cite{zhang2017mixup} by following \citet{kim2021fine}.

-\paragraph{Semi-Supervised Approaches} As an extension on the experiments in original papers \cite{li2020dividemix, liu2020early}, we conduct experiments on various noise settings.
-Our experiments settings follow \cite{li2020dividemix}.
-We use the same hyperparameter settings written in each paper.
-Similar to above, while we use \texttt{ALASCA}, we use 0.1 as initial $\alpha$ value and 0.9 as final $\alpha$ value and linearly increasing for the first half of training epochs.